tnordquist/astronomy-pictures/docs/index.md

 ## Summary

 Astronomy pictures is an android app, to look at astronomy images provided by NASA's API.
-Image search within the app to find specific images from any date, and random image generator.
+When you first open the app the astronomy picture for the day will be loaded into the main screen.
-When an image is generated a description is also provided about what the image is.
+When an image is generated a description is also provided for the image and a slider in the main screen is used to see the description.
+Users can also access a calendar feature to look back at previous Astronomy pictures of the day with a drop-down menu.

 ## Intended users